TequilaMockingbird78/Ironfell/lore/origins/explorer_homeland_001.md

 The party made landfall on day-zero in the starting region, knowing nothing of the inhabitants, cultures, or dangers they might encounter.

+## Encampment
+The ship makes landfall on the Western continent and adventure parties embark.
+Meanwhile the remaining crew form a small little encampment on the shoreline where they will fish and hunt and serve as a place for the adventurine parties to return to.
+They brought with them a mage, cleric, and potion maker who can provide the party with minor magical items.

 ## Purpose of Exploration
 The Silent Canon values knowledge, memory, and foresight.
 They believe that discovery without understanding leads to ruin.
 Their goal is not conquest, but awareness.